Writer, Journalist, Educator

 “[Anderson] profiles residents of Lewiston, Maine, in this detailed, sensitive portrait of the city’s revitalization.
 [Home Now] expertly captures the multilayered dynamics between Lewiston natives and African immigrants….
 The result is a vivid and finely tuned portrait of immigration in America.”

-Anderson's fiction has appeared in The Iowa Review, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
-Prizes include the New Millennium Award and the Crazyhorse Fiction Prize, and 2nd place in the Zoetrope: All-Story Fiction Contest.
+Anderson's fiction has appeared or is forthcoming in The Iowa Review, Narrative Magazine, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
+Prizes include the 2022 Winning Writers Tom Howard Prize for Fiction, the Crazyhorse Fiction Prize, and 2nd place in the Zoetrope: All-Story Fiction Contest.

 She holds a B.A. in mathematics from Cornell University and an M.S. in journalism from Boston University.
 Features and op-eds have appeared in Boston Magazine, CNN, The Christian Science Monitor, HuffPost, The Miami Herald, Forbes, Fourth Genre and others.
 Her work has twice been shortlisted in Best American Essays.